-A large number of patent examiners are graduates of prestigious universities such as the Technion, Weizmann Institute and the Hebrew University.
+A large number of patent examiners are graduates of prestigious universities such as the Israel Institute of Technology - Technion, Weizmann Institute and the Hebrew University.
 Examiners are further encouraged to participate in seminars and courses in their respective technological fields in order to maintain and update their competencies at a high level.